Security in Sri Lanka

 - Unexpected service.
 Entrance fee to the attraction or service you declare after you received it.
 Moreover, you will learn that you favor.

-- Friends-helpers.
+- Friends helper.
 Almost any attraction you could settle down people, who say a few words about this place and will constantly follow you.
-At the end of the inspection he will announce that he is a guide and conducted a tour for you, and demand money for it.
+At the end of the inspection he will announce that he is a tour guide conducted a tour for you and will require money for this.

-- Still friends-helpers.
+- Still friends-assistants.
 Any person who accidentally talks to you on the street, will try under some pretext to get you in the store or to bring the tray for you he gets a Commission.
-Of course, this is all very well rehearsed, and this acquaintance may be provided for example by a cook from the kitchen in your hotel.
+Of course, this is all very well rehearsed, and this acquaintance may be provided, for example, a chef's kitchen in your hotel.
 All of this is in any case intended to sell you some "stuff" at fantastic prices.

 - Paid gifts.
 At the entrance to the temple you can give a flower or candle to give, and even if you ask how much it costs, will tell you that for free to you have opted.
 At the exit of the temple, this same man will catch you and will demand money.

 - Unexpected Parking.
 Leaving the bike in some place, in the back, you suddenly learn that this place has paid Parking, and you have to pay an unreasonable amount even five minutes of Parking.